Sign In to see current Signals.

 Weekly technical indicators are neutral.

-The weekly MACD line is above its signal line since April 13, 2018.
-This is an indication that the medium-term trend is up.
+The weekly MACD line is above its signal line since October 19, 2018.
 The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current medium-term uptrend is getting stronger.
 Use the following link to access a MACD help.

 Short-term trend: [See GDX short-term trend chart]